michaellu0310/EDR-Attack-n-Defense/README.md

-# SOC Analyst Home Lab
+# EDR Home Lab: Attack and Defense
 ## Introduction
 In this home lab, based on Eric Capuano's blog post [*So You Want To be a Soc Analyst?*](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro?utm_campaign=post&utm_medium=web), we'll be setting up a realistic cybersecurity scenario.